Felols/pulsar_toy_model_with_optimization/README.md

 These .csv files include the fit value, wheter or not the different poles have mirrored emission patterns, the emission function, dipole criteria, runtime and the PSO parameters particle ammount, iterations, inertia weight, cognitive weight and social weight.

-The geometry parameters themselvs are in a list in the column parameters in order of inclination, positional angle, magnetic colatitude (offset), phase shift, inclination offset, azimuth offset, radius (as a Schwarzschild ratio, gamma1, weight1, weight2, gamma2 and phs2.
+The geometry parameters themselvs are in a list in the column parameters in order of inclination, positional angle, magnetic colatitude (offset), phase shift, inclination offset, azimuth offset, radius (as a Schwarzschild ratio) , gamma1, weight1, weight2, gamma2 and phs2.
 Given in degrees where they apply.
 The gammas are used for the narrowing the emission pattern, gamma2 is only used for combined emission types and the weights are used for combined functions.